Moonlight-Protocol/provider-platform/docs/database-schema.md

 All entities inherit the following base fields for auditing and soft delete:

-- `created_at` (timestamp with time zone): Automatically set when record is created
+- `created_at` (timestamp with time zone, NOT NULL, DEFAULT NOW): Automatically set when record is created
-- `updated_at` (timestamp with time zone): Automatically updated when record is modified
+- `updated_at` (timestamp with time zone, NOT NULL, DEFAULT NOW): Automatically updated when record is modified
 - `created_by` (text, nullable): User/system that created the record
 - `updated_by` (text, nullable): User/system that last updated the record
 - `deleted_at` (timestamp with time zone, nullable): Timestamp when record was soft deleted (NULL if active)